chooper9/ScreenBuddy/README.md

 #ScreenBuddy
 This application is meant to allow users to create and customize their own animations which would be played in a widget, either on the home screen or the lock screen.
+Currently, I have excluded the widget itself due to several complications - many (if not all) of which are due to the fact that widgets aren't meant to be updated very frequently, nonetheless animated.

+The app has three tabs: Character, Animations, and Images.
+In the Character tab, the user can create a new character (defined by image resources and animation sets) and save the current character to a SQLite database on the device.
+In the Animations tab, the user can create new animations for the selected character and add images to the animation from the character's resource images.
+Finally, in the Images tab, the user can add images to the character from the device's image gallery.